WordPress/gutenberg/docs/extensibility/theme-support.md

 Further reading: [Applying Styles with Stylesheets](https://wordpress.org/gutenberg/handbook/blocks/applying-styles-with-stylesheets/).

-## Styling blocks
+## Default block styles

-Core blocks come with default styles.
-The styles are always enqueued for the editor but, by default, are not enqueued for the front end.
-If you'd like to take advantage of these styles on the front end, simply add theme support for `wp-block-styles`, and the styles will be enqueued.
+Core blocks include default styles.
+The styles are enqueued for editing but are not enqueued for viewing unless the theme opts-in to the core styles.
+If you'd like to use default styles in your theme, add theme support for `wp-block-styles`:

 ```php
 add_theme_support( 'wp-block-styles' );